quiltdata/quilt/docs/advanced-features/athena.md

 Quilt stores package data and metadata in S3.
 Metadata lives in a per-package manifest file in each bucket's `.quilt/` directory.

-You can therefore query package metadata wth SQL engines like AWS Athena.
+You can therefore query package metadata wth SQL engines like [AWS Athena](https://aws.amazon.com/athena/).
 Users can write SQL queries to select packages (or files from within packages) using predicates based on package or object-level metadata.

 ## Note: Executing Documentation Code
-If you launch Jupyter from a shell containing your AWS credentials, you can edit and execute code directly from the [notebook version of this document.
+If you launch Jupyter from a shell containing your AWS credentials, you can edit and execute code directly from the [notebook version](https://github.com/quiltdata/quilt/blob/master/docs/advanced-features/athena.ipynb) of this document.
-You can alternatively copy and paste it into your Python editor.
+You can alternatively copy and paste code blocks into your Python editor.
 <!--pytest.mark.skip-->